← Back to home

 I bring a strong innovative spirit driven by a compassionate responsibility to leave every part of society I can in a better place than it is today.
 My mission is to ensure that media and political bias cease to dictate our fate behind our backs.

 That’s not a tagline.
 It’s why I’m putting my name and my time into SOCii.
-Building independent civic tools is the most direct way I know to improve the resources Australians have for accountability and transparency — and to do it without being captured by the same institutions we’re trying to hold to account.
+Building an independent public-benefit civics and humanity R&D institute is the most direct way I know to improve the resources communities in Australia and the United States have for accountability and transparency — and to do it without being captured by the same institutions we’re trying to hold to account.
 I’m committed to this for the long run.

 Benjamin Brown — founder, SOCii PTY LTD